 The deadline for submitting questions to CSD is 12:00 p.m.
-EST on April 9, 2025, one (1) business day before the submission deadline.
+(Noon) Daylight Savings Time, April 9, 2025, one (1) business day before the submission deadline.

 CONTACT PERSON

 This NOFO is issued, as with any addenda, for the BCC by CSD.
 The contact for all FAA Economic Stability/Mobility NOFO inquiries is by email at CSD-FAARFP@PBC.GOV.